Battle Gear for the War on Ageism

 DOWNLOAD folder of images on this page including transparent (no background) pngs.
 Custom formatted images available on request.

-(New York, NY) May 11, 2022 – A new line of merchandise emblazoned with an all-caps #AGEISMSUCKS is dropping the refreshingly frank hashtag into the conversation about age discrimination championed by celebrities like Paulina Porizkova, Sarah Jessica-Parker and Madonna.
+A new line of merchandise emblazoned with an all-caps #AGEISMSUCKS is dropping the refreshingly frank hashtag into the conversation about age discrimination championed by celebrities like Paulina Porizkova, Sarah Jessica-Parker and Madonna.

 Liberated from the confines of social media, the attention-getting hashtag has hit the streets, eliciting thumbs-ups, positive comments and, yes, actual conversations about ageism with strangers of all ages.